akkc01/DevOps/Docker/04 Create Ubuntu from image.md

-## Install ubuntu as docker container-
+## Install the ubuntu using docker--

 ### Pull the Image-
 ```